 Sublime Text fires up in less than a second.
 Dreamweaver however, for the reasons mentioned in the previous point, takes at least 12 seconds on my machine, making it feel heavy and cumbersome.

 Never crashes and loads up super quickly unlike the other counterpart….
-Adobe aint know for being the most stable.
+Adobe ain’t known for being the most stable.

 A single license for Sublime Text will set you back a mere $70.
 That’s a lot less than the cost of the new Adobe Creative Cloud and well we still use the free version.

-If you’re more of a designer and less familiar or interested in getting directly involved with code then Dreamweaver might be a better tool for you.
-Things like initial document setup, various UI elements and Dreamweaver’s drag and drop approach in design view are engineered to help website creation without even touching a line of code.
+If you’re more of a designer and less familiar with or interested in getting directly involved with code then Dreamweaver might be a better tool for you.
+Things like initial document setup, various UI elements and Dreamweaver’s drag-and-drop approach in design view are engineered to help website creation without even touching a line of code.
 This is where Dreamweaver’s main strengths lie.